|

 leasing the facilities, but it took over 3 years to pass the unopposed

-legislation that was required to allow DEP to enter leases.
+legislation that was required to allow DEP to enter leases for the sites.
 Although Summit

 maintained unwavering diligence in obtaining property rights, final designs,